Parkland and Impey woods

 We welcome dogs in the parkland at Knightshayes.
 All we ask is that they are under close control at all times, and on leads when in any parkland that is not within a gated field.
 It is absoutely imperative that dogs remain on leads, no matter how well behaved, when in a field with livestock.

-Find out more about bringing you furry friend to Knightshayes here
+Find out more about bringing your furry friend to Knightshayes here

 After working up an appetite on one of our walks, why not sit back and make the most of the parkland with a traditional British picnic.
 Refreshments can be found at the Stables Café